ahpohl/libfronius/README.md

 - Battery state reading is not supported yet (awaiting hybrid device testing).
 - Requires [libmodbus](https://libmodbus.org/) installed on your system.

-## Documentation

-Full API documentation is generated with Doxygen.
-[View the documentation here](https://ahpohl.github.io/libfronius/) <!-- Update this link if needed -->

 ## License

 [MIT](LICENSE)